ocaml/ocaml.org/DOCUMENTATION_WRITING.md

 * Likely a majority of consumers of libraries, hopefully some authors or people who turn into it
 * English level B2 ideally

+Not our audience:
+* University students
+* New to programming.
+We do not teach programming basics.

 ## Goals

-1. Enable people to use OCaml for real projects / at the job / side projects / Advent of Code
+1. Enable people to use OCaml for real projects / at the job / side projects
 1. Get people who want to build and contribute to the ecosystem up to speed and building something good quickly
 1. Help people learn untainted FP through learning a language
 1. **Oddly Specific**: Enable people to do Advent of Code in OCaml.